 Phosphate is present in both organic and inorganic forms.
 Test kits can only test for inorganic phosphate, so keep in mind that you are only testing a portion of the total phosphate in your aquarium.

 The best way to reduce phosphate in your aquarium is to never let it get high in the first place.
-If your phosphates are already too high, however, you can reduce it by taking the following steps.
+If your phosphate is already too high, however, you can reduce it by taking the following steps.

-- Water Change: Large water changes will help bring phosphates down quickly, but the fix will be temporary if the underlying sources are still there.
+- Water Change: Large water changes will help bring phosphate down quickly, but the fix will be temporary if the underlying sources are still there.
 Continue to perform frequent large water changes to keep phosphate levels manageable until all causes are fixed.
 But, be sure to test your tap water, as some cities have phosphate in the drinking water.
 If your tap water contains phosphate, you will need to use filtered or distilled water with a buffer added into it to use for water changes.

 - Tank Cleaning: Scrape the inside of the glass.
 Remove the rocks and other decorations and scrub them well.
-Let everything settle a bit, then give the substrate a good vacuuming.
+Let everything settle a bit, then give the substrate a good gravel vacuuming.
 Wait a few days to give things a chance to stabilize, then clean the filter media to remove trapped algae.

 Keeping Phosphate Low

 When you've brought the phosphate level down, make sure it stays low.
 Here are some ways to avoid soaring phosphate levels.

 - Feed Sparingly: The #1 source of phosphate in an aquarium is flake food.
 Cut back on the frequency and amount of food.
 Just a pinch once a day is sufficient for most adult fish.
 All of the fish food should be consumed within five minutes.
 Remove any uneaten food promptly.